-The world of plumbing has changed a lot over the last 15 years, and PEX pipe is the biggest reason why.
+The world of plumbing has changed a lot over the last 15 years, and PEX pipe is one big reason why.
 Even if you’re not a plumber you might find it interesting.
 PEX is a flexible, plastic water line system that’s easy to work with, tough and doesn’t even crack when it freezes full of water.
 But not all PEX plumbing systems are the same, especially when it comes to the connections.
-ProPEX is my favourite PEX pipe connection system because of the speed, ease and lack of need for compression rings.
+ProPEX is my favourite PEX pipe connection system because of the speed, ease, reliability and lack of need for compression rings.
 ProPEX is faster, more reliable and flows water better than anything else I’ve found.
 Watch and see for yourself.
 Transcript below so you can follow and study more thoroughly.

 00:00 PEX pipe is revolutionizing the plumbing industry because it’s so easy to work with.
 Over the next few minutes I’m going to show you the fastest way to make watertight connections with PEX pipe, and I’m also going to show you how you can fix kinks in PEX so that it’s almost like they never existed at all.